 Calculating Alimony in Wisconsin

-When you choose to divorce your spouse, you might be concerned about the way your property and your income will be split.
-While more couples are both choosing to work, not every relationship is so balanced.
+When choosing to divorce your spouse, alimony can cause some confusion and anxiety.
+You might be concerned about the way your property and your income will be split.
+While more couples are both choosing to work, not every relationship is balanced this way.
 You or your spouse may not have a job, whether that’s for childcare purposes, homemaking, or an inability to work.

 Calculating Spousal Maintenance

-While some states have specific rules for calculating alimony costs, Wisconsin isn’t one of them.
-Instead, your alimony will be decided based on your unique case, not on a specific formula.
-That makes it even more difficult for you to calculate your payments without a lawyer who understands Wisconsin law.
+Wisconsin works a bit differently than most other states when it comes to alimony, in that it bases your alimony on your unique case, not a specific formula.
+This method can make it more difficult for you to calculate your payments or your spouse’s payments without a lawyer who understands Wisconsin law.